 The computational horsepower enables Dirac Live to perform highly advanced calculations that optimize both the frequency and impulse response over the listening area.

-Why impulse response correction matters
+Why does impulse response correction matter?

 All room correction systems try to even out the amount of energy present in each frequency band, usually referred to as equalization.
 Measuring the system supplies the information needed to understand how a specific audio system alters the tonal balance.
 It’s well known how to calculate a filter to restore the balance.
 So far, so good, but this isn’t enough to make sure the system sounds good.
 Here are a few examples, some silly, but revealing nonetheless, as to what tonal balance means, and doesn’t mean, for perceived audio quality: